 The sun has yet to rise when the soldiers arrive.
 The gunshots wake up everyone.
 Families scramble to get out of their houses in time.
 Children, mothers and elderly people run to safety as plumes of smoke rise from the village.

-It’s a familiar routine in South Sudan these days and it’s what happened in Nyaneng Gatwuol Rier’s hometown of Durbuony in February, hours before the United Nations declared a famine in her war-stricken home county of Mayendit, in the former Unity state in South Sudan.
+It’s a familiar routine in South Sudan these days and it’s what happened in Nyaneng Gatwuol Rier’s hometown of Durbuony in February, hours before the Integrated Food Security Phase Classification- a mechanism supported the the United Nations and the South Sudanese government- declared a famine in her war-stricken home county of Mayendit, in the former Unity state in South Sudan.

 I met her a few weeks later, as she sat under a tree in neighboring Panyijar county.
 She and her six children arrived here after a punishing 16-hour walk through the swamps.
 Her husband?
 “He was killed,” she said, not even flinching.